 Health Topics Cardiovascular Disease

 Cardiovascular disease is used to describe all conditions that affect the heart and vessels in the body.
 When the vessels of the heart are blocked, it leads to heart attacks and for the brain, it leads to stroke.
 It can also happen in the legs and is known as peripheral vascular disease, which often results in gangrene, infection and sometimes, amputation.
 When it happens in the abdomen, the result is abdominal aortic aneurysms which can rupture and are often fatal.
+This tells you why people being trained in CPR can play such a vital role in saving someones live.
+Visiting Coast2Coast in Toronto might be helpful for people looking to learn this valuable skill.

 With a heart attack, stroke or ruptured aneurysm, those are only the symptoms of what’s really going on inside the heart and vessels.
 The cause is chronic inflammation.
 It sets off a destructive and deadly process that starts with the inner lining of the vessels called the endothelium.
 When you eat inflammatory, toxic foods like processed white flour, processed sugar, animal fat or animal protein (like dairy or eggs), the inflammatory process causes the inner lining of the arteries to get stiff, irritated and sticky.
 This is the perfect environment for cholesterol and blood cells to form plaque and block blood flow.
 The inflammation also causes cholesterol and fat in the blood to oxidize, adding to the destruction and stickiness of the vessels.
 The good news is the inflammation usually dies down after 6 hours or so.
 The bad news is that then it’s lunchtime, and the whole process starts all over again!